Physical Therapist Assistant, Associate in Applied Science

 Students in the PTA program take general education courses, related science courses, and introductory PTA courses in the first year.
 During the second year of the program, students enroll in physical therapy didactic courses and clinical courses.

-Graduates are prepared to perform components of interventions and data collection and assess the patient's/client's safety and response to the interventions provided under the direction and supervision of the PT in an ethical, legal, safe, and effective manner.
+Graduates are prepared to perform components of interventions and data collection as well as assess the patient's/client's safety and response to the interventions provided under the direction and supervision of the PT in an ethical, legal, safe, and effective manner.
 As a PT/PTA team, graduates are prepared to educate and communicate with patients, caregivers, and other healthcare providers with recognition of individual, cultural, and economic differences.

 Persons interested in this program should be service oriented and comfortable working with diverse people of all age groups in close one-to-one contact.
 They should enjoy physical activity and be patient and empathetic when instructing others.
 In addition, they should be able to meet the academic demands of a program that requires a commitment of time, energy, and motivation to learn.